credo-ai/credoai_lens/docs/index.rst

 Usage of Lens boils down to creating the artifacts you want to assess (CredoModel and/or CredoData), articulating the assessments you want run, how you want them to be run ("alignment") and running Lens.
 Most steps along this path can be automated by Lens or fully customized by the user.
-The end product is a report that summarizes all assessments.
+As an open-source tool, the end product is the set of assessments packaged as dataframes, and plots.
+When combined with the Credo AI Governance Platform, these assessments are exported into an integrated Governance Platform that provides perspective on the risk and compliance of all registered AI systems.

 Lens